Emberlynn-Loo/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.

     * 2a1.
-Gene-nieinforms the user the list is empty.
+Gene-nie informs the user the list is empty.

       Use case ends.